noccu/veera/README.md

 **Current features:**

-- JST and countdown timers with ST notifications.
+- JST and reset timers with ST notifications.
-- Track and filter supplies and raids, with quick-hosting and easy requirement checking.
+- Track and filter supplies and raids, with quick-hosting and requirement checking.
 - Plan & follow up on weapon, summon and other crafts.
 - Real-time battle statistics for team and characters, with log.
 - Real-time-ish boss information. (turn-based because of current technical limitations)